Sexual Harassment in the Workplace

 - Belittles a worker with sexist or demeaning terms or comments about clothing or appearance

-- Threatens an resistant employee with termination, deportation, a poor job evaluation
+- Threatens a resistant employee with termination, deportation, or a poor job evaluation

 Sexual Harassment in the Military